-The University provide general information on feed and funding for PhD students.
+The University provide general information on fees and funding for PhD students.

 Information on the tuition fees currently charged by the university to PhD students can be found on the University's Student Services website.